jamescostian/flashcardz/js-api.md

 # `f.quiz(...)`

 `f.quiz()` returns a promise for the new state after the quiz, it's really up to you to decide how to implement a lot of its details.
-You can provide a `quizzer` function - an asynchronous function that actually quizzes the user on 1 card and promises to return that card's new state (which may have it's `wrong` or `right` key increased, or even have a new, custom key).
-You can also provide a function that picks which card the user will be quizzed over - `picker` - and synchronously returns the ID of the card picked in the stack.
+You can provide a `quizzer` function - an asynchronous function that actually quizzes the user on 1 card and promises to return that card's new state (which may have it's `history` changed, or even have new, custom keys).
+You can also provide a function that picks which card the user will be quizzed over - `picker` - and (synchronously) returns the ID of the card picked in the stack.

 Here are all of the different signatures that `f.quiz` supports:

 `f.quiz(card, quizzer)` returns `quizzer(card)`.
 Basically, `f.quiz(card, quizzer)` is for getting quizzed over 1 card.

-`f.quiz(stack, quizzer, picker)` puts `stack` through `picker` (i.e. `picker(stack)`), which should pick one card to be quizzed over, and then that card should be put through `quizzer`.
+`f.quiz(stack, quizzer, picker)` puts `stack` through `picker` (i.e. `picker(stack)`), which should pick one card to be quizzed over, and then that card is put through `quizzer`.
 Once `quizzer`'s promise is resolved, the card should be updated to whatever `quizzer`'s promise resolved to.
 In other words, `f.quiz(stack, quizzer, picker)` returns a promise for the new state of the stack after the user has been quizzed over one card.

 Flashcardz comes with a quizzer: `f.cliQuizzer`.
 This quizzer will quiz the user from their terminal.
 Here are some examples of how to use it: